Best wineries for free wine tasting in Paso Robles

 Top spots for free wine tasting in Paso Robles

-—The “best of series” from Paso Robles Daily News, features some of the top favorite people, places, things and events in the North County.
+—The “Best of Series” from Paso Robles Daily News features some of the top favorite people, places, things and events in the North County.
 This time we are covering the best of free wine tasting in Paso Robles.
+See our wine tasting map here.

 Eberle Winery is known for having cave tours, dinners, lunches, music and a free tasting of 5 wines from their list.
 There’s a beautiful balcony area where you can bring out your wine and enjoy the view.
 They produce reasonably priced wines, with an even more generous military and veterans discount, and a sweet poodle named Sangiovese.
 For more than 10 people call for a reservation.
 Located at 3810 CA-46, Paso Robles.
 Call (805) 238-9607 for more information, or visit www.eberlewinery.com